This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The first line of treatment for ADHD is typically behavioral therapy.
 It’s a form of psychotherapy that focuses on helping children change behavior patterns that hinder their success at home, school, and among friends and peers.

-Behavioral therapists aim to teach children with ADHD how to focus on their own actions and behavior and how to praise themselves when they’ve acted appropriately in situations where they would usually be disruptive or inattentive.
+Behavioral therapists aim to teach children with ADHD how to focus on their actions and behavior and praise themselves when they’ve acted appropriately in situations where they would usually be disruptive or inattentive.

 Another form of behavioral therapy, known as cognitive behavioral therapy, incorporates meditation techniques to teach patients how to be aware of their actions while accepting their thoughts and feelings.

-In some cases, according to studies, cognitive and behavioral therapy, in the long run, can be more beneficial than medication.[3]
+In some cases, according to studies, cognitive and behavioral therapy, in the long run, can be more beneficial than medication alone.[3]

 Other forms of therapy and counseling options include family therapy, support groups, and mental health classes specializing in stress management techniques.